CylonicRaider/deployer/README.md

 A centralized serializing script runner.

-`deployer` is a (`centralized`) server overseeing the execution of a set of programs (for example shell scripts) and ensuring that the same program is never run twice at the same time (`serializing`).
-Furthermore, the programs are assumed to be “postidempotent”, _i.e._ that the result of a sequence of invocations is equivalent to that of the *last* one; this is applicable to, for example, well-behaved software deployment procedures, from which the project name stems.
+`deployer` is a (*centralized*) server overseeing the execution of a set of programs (for example shell scripts) and ensuring that the same program is never run twice at the same time (*serializing*).
+The programs are assumed to be “postidempotent”, _i.e._, that the result of a sequence of invocations is equivalent to that of the *last* one; this is applicable to, for example, well-behaved software deployment procedures, from which the project name stems.

 ## Usage